Dick Wilkins

-Richard Maurice Wilkins (August 28, 1925 – October 21, 1997) was an American football end who played in the National Football League.
+Richard Maurice Wilkins (August 28, 1925 – October 21, 1997) was an American football end who played in the National Football League (NFL).
 He played college football at Oregon.

 College career

 Wilkins served in the Marine Corps during WWII before receiving a discharge after his vision was impaired when he was hit in the eye with a shell casing during training.
 He enrolled at the University of Oregon and joined the Webfoots basketball as a forward and baseball team as a pitcher.
 As a freshman, Wilkins was the leading scorer in the 1945 NCAA tournament with 22 points per game.
 He became the first Oregon player to score 1,000 career points and finished with 1,186.

 Wilkins was talked into joining the football team as a senior.
 In his lone season playing college football he led the Webfoots with 27 receptions (a Pacific Coast Conference record) for 520 yards and five touchdowns and was named first-team All-Pacific Coast.